jindrichmynarz/dissertation/parts/case_based_reasoning.md

 Positive experiences propose solutions to be reused, whereas the negative ones indicate solutions to avoid.
 For example, experiences may concern diagnosing a patient and evaluating the outcome of the diagnosis, which may be either successful or unsuccessful.
 Cases are stored and organized in a case base, such as a database.
-Case base serves as a memory that retains experiences to learn from.
+Case base serves as a memory that retains the experiences to learn from.

 The workings of CBR systems can be described in terms of the CBR cycle [@Kolodner1992].
-The cycle consists of four steps a CBR system may iterate through:
+The cycle consists of four principal steps a CBR system may iterate through:

 1. Retrieve
 2. Reuse